The Department of Physics

 Semiconductor Optoelectronics

-The research group of Prof. Sun works on nano- structures in Group-IV and III-V semiconductors, such as quantum wells and superlattices, and their applications in the design of interband and quantum cascade lasers.
+The research group of Prof. Sun works on nano- structures in semiconductors, such as quantum wells and superlattices, and their applications in the design of quantum cascade lasers.
 They also study plasmonics and phonon dynamics.
 See Prof. Sun's homepage.

 Requirements for the MS degree

-The M.S. classes are grouped into four clusters: core theory classes, laboratory class, general methods and interdisciplinary classes, and classes in specific applied topics.
+The MS classes are grouped into four clusters: core theory classes, laboratory classes, general methods and interdisciplinary classes, and classes in specific applied topics.

 Core Theory Classes